-The highly synergistic technologies of Frame Cancer Therapeutics and myNEO are expected to accelerate CureVac's oncology strategy by accessing novel classes of tumor antigens and making targeted selections of antigens with the highest confidence of success for potential clinical testing.
-In this context, we are committed to drive innovation in oncology by leveraging The RNA Printer®, CureVac's automated end-to-end manufacturing solution for GMP-grade mRNA vaccines and therapeutics.
+In our oncology strategy, we are committed to drive innovation by also leveraging The RNA Printer®, CureVac's automated end-to-end manufacturing solution for GMP-grade mRNA vaccines and therapeutics.
 The highly standardized system is expected to allow for rapid and highly flexible availability of mRNA to screen new targets and transition promising mRNA product candidates more efficiently into the clinic.
 Designed for small-scale quantities, the automated GMP-grade output of The RNA Printer® is designed to open avenues for personalized mRNA-based cancer therapies.
+The system is currently undergoing regulatory approval processes to obtain its first manufacturing licenses.